 The college experience can present many unique challenges for students and their families.
 To help make the college transition easier:

-The counseling center provides consultation to parents concerned about their students.
-Such consultations can focus on a range of issues, including how to assist a student experiencing a difficult situation, how to refer a student to the center, and how to locate an appropriate mental health treatment provider.
+We provide consultation to parents concerned about their students.
+Such consultations can focus on a range of issues, including how to assist a student experiencing a difficult situation, how to refer a student to our services, and how to locate an appropriate mental health treatment provider.

 Educational sessions by request